Title

 Statement of Purpose

-STATEMENT OF PURPOSE: The purpose of this ordinance is to establish a Duluth transportation commission to advise the mayor, city administration, and city council on transportation policy priorities, and investments, and emerging issues as outlined in the commission’s duties.
+STATEMENT OF PURPOSE: The purpose of this ordinance is to establish a Duluth transportation commission to advise the mayor, city administration, and city council on transportation policy priorities, investments, and emerging issues as outlined in the commission’s duties.